immutable/imx-core-sdk-golang/imx/api/docs/Order.md

 ### NewOrder

-`func NewOrder(amountSold NullableString, buy Token, expirationTimestamp NullableString, orderId int32, sell Token, status string, timestamp NullableString, updatedTimestamp NullableString, user string, ) *Order`
+`func NewOrder(amountSold NullableString, buy OrderBuy, expirationTimestamp NullableString, orderId int32, sell OrderSell, status string, timestamp NullableString, updatedTimestamp NullableString, user string, ) *Order`

 NewOrder instantiates a new Order object
 This constructor will assign default values to properties that have it defined,